 A lich has essentially converted their existance from life to unlife.
-It is
+It

 as sustained as normal life.
 The cost is a rather barbaric and evil ritual

-to get there in the first place, a fundamental shift of their existance to
+to get there in the first place, a fundamental shift of their existance

 something that is not natural, and a permanent lack of the "spark" that